NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Semi-humanoid Robotic Platform NICOL

 \subsection{Software and Simulation Environment}

 The NICOL API is based on the Robot Operating System (ROS) middleware.
 All functionalities are provided through a modified version of the hardware controller delivered with the Robotis arms, extended to support the Seed Robotics hands, additional sensors, as well as drivers for custom hardware (facial expressions).
 The API integrates the MoveIt planning framework and provides a Python-based client.
 For prototyping and development, as well as for simulation of real-world scenarios, NICOL is realized in both the Gazebo simulation environment (see Fig.~\ref{fig:gazebo_new}) and CoppeliaSim (see Fig.~\ref{fig:NICOL}).
-The robot description is based on a URDF model, making it possible to import NICOL in many other simulators and environments.
+The robot description is based on a URDF model, making it possible to import NICOL in many other simulators and environments.\footnote{Software and CAD/URDF files, including everything needed to run the CoppeliaSim simulation, are available at \url{https://www.inf.uni-hamburg.de/en/inst/ab/wtm/research/neurobotics/nicol.html}.}